Long Flight DVT Prevention: Essential Guide for GCC Travelers

 - Sudden anxiety

-If you experience these symptoms, call emergency services immediately.
+If you experience possible pulmonary embolism symptoms, call 112 in Kuwait or go to the nearest emergency department immediately.

 When to Get Screened